 Based on the preceding discussion, economic effects expected to result from the expiration of the moratorium on the issuance of new shrimp permits (Alternative 1) would depend on the evolution of bio-economic conditions, as measured by the BECI or comparable indices, faced by shrimp harvesters.
 If the conditions improve (BECI increases) as a result of increases in shrimp abundance, decreases in fuel prices, or increases in shrimp prices (or as a result of a combination of these factors) then Alternative 1 would be expected to result in adverse economic effects because it would prevent harvesters currently active in the fishery from fully benefiting from the more favorable bio-economic conditions.
 Under this scenario, Alternative 1 would curtail opportunities to potentially improve the economic profitability of currently permitted shrimp harvesters and possibly lessen the economic returns of the entire fleet, new entrants included.
-If bio-economic conditions worsen (BECI decreases) as a result of a combination of these factors), Alternative 1 would be expected to result in limited, if any, economic effects because deteriorating conditions would be expected to hasten the exit of some of the harvesters.
+If bio-economic conditions worsen (BECI decreases) as a result of decreases in shrimp abundance, increases in fuel prices, or decreases in shrimp prices (or as a result of a combination of these factors), Alternative 1 would be expected to result in limited, if any, economic effects because deteriorating conditions would be expected to hasten the exit of some of the harvesters.
+Under Alternative 1, the moratorium would expire on October 26, 2016 and anyone would be able to acquire a federal shrimp permit by only paying administrative costs.
+Therefore, federal shrimp permits would no longer be valued as an asset and current permit holders would lose the opportunity to sell their permits.
+Anecdotal evidence from public hearings suggests that federal shrimp permits can be sold for approximately \$5,000.
+Although the number of potential permit buyers (individuals willing and able to acquire a federal shrimp permit) is not known, this loss in asset value would constitute added adverse economic effects borne by current permit holders.